- Nottinghamshire County Championship 2026 title defence with strong squad depth

 Benny Howell is the only domestic arrival.
 He joins on a white-ball deal and adds experience.
 The main focus, however, is on overseas players.
 For a full breakdown of moves across the competition, see our County Championship 2026 transfers guide.

-Fergus O’Neill returns after a strong spell last season.
-South Africa’s Kyle Verreynne will be available throughout the campaign.
-When O’Neill leaves, Mohammad Ali will step in.
-This ensures the pace attack remains strong.
-In shorter formats, Peter Siddle and George Linde are expected to feature.
+Fergus O’Neill returns after a strong spell last season, while South Africa’s Kyle Verreynne will be available throughout the campaign to strengthen the batting unit.
+When O’Neill leaves, Mohammad Ali will step in, ensuring the pace attack remains strong and well balanced.
+In shorter formats, Peter Siddle and George Linde are expected to feature, adding further versatility.

-There have been some departures.
-Calvin Harrison has joined Northamptonshire permanently.
-This follows a successful loan spell.
-Nottinghamshire still have strong spin options.
-Liam Patterson-White and Farhan Ahmed lead that group.
-Dane Schadendorf and Sam King have also moved on.
+There have been some departures, with Calvin Harrison joining Northamptonshire permanently following a successful loan spell that showcased his potential.
+Nottinghamshire still have strong spin options, with Liam Patterson-White and Farhan Ahmed leading that group, while Dane Schadendorf and Sam King have also moved on.

 Squad balance and depth